 Baby blues usually hit women after 3-5 days of giving birth and usually lasts up to two weeks.
 If it doesn’t go away and the symptoms persist, it could be an indication of postpartum depression.

-Always ask for help and let your closed ones know how you feel.
+Always ask for help and let your close ones know how you feel.
 If needed, seek the help of a therapist.

 6. YOUR BABY POOPS ALL THE TIME